torquebox/jruby9-maven-plugins/README.md

 ## general command line switches

-to see the java/jruby command the plugin is executing use (for example with the verify goal)
+to see the java/jruby command the plugin is using (for example with the verify goal)

 ```mvn verify -Djruby.verbose```